 Therefore, you are well-advised not to claim for any meals at lavish or extravagant establishments that charge an arm and a leg.

-As with all business expenses, if you incur allowable business meal costs, you need to obtain receipts.
-What’s more, you should keep these safe as these are proof if the taxman ever asks to see these at a later date.
+As with all business expenses, if you incur allowable business meal costs, you should obtain receipts.
+What’s more, you should keep these in a safe place.
+They are proof if the taxman ever asks to see these at a later date.

-Depending upon the type of work that you do, you may also be able to claim for your business clothing however, there are certain rules on what you can claim.
+Depending upon the type of work that you do, you may also be able to claim for your business clothing.
+However, there are certain rules to bear in mind with regards to what you can claim.

-Finally, please remember you can make a claim for meals or meal allowance when:
+Finally, please remember you are able to make a claim for meals or meal allowance when:

 - You are travelling to site outside your `regular work pattern’; or